anshvijay28/ML_project/index.md

 On the whole, these findings still indicate that there is not a strong relationship between a nation's region or sub-region and sustainability and development metrics.
 These results are consistent with our more detailed analysis in the GMM section.

+## Conclusion
+After performing Hierarichal Clustering, Gaussian Mixture Model, Linear Regression, and Ridge Regression, one can see that Hierarichal Clustering yielded the most informative results.
+As a result, efforst for future sustainability should be inferred upon results of heirarcal clustering.
+Specifically, the relationship between the Human Development(PCA component 1) to the other PCA components should inform any future global sustainability efforts.

 # References
 Çağlar, M., Gürler, C. Sustainable Development Goals: A cluster analysis of worldwide countries.
 Environ Dev Sustain 24, 8593–8624 (2022). https://doi.org/10.1007/s10668-021-01801-6
 <br />